 - 1. Visual skills typically develop in a particular order.
-To determine if the baby has met all vision milestones, begin with the first milestone on Page 2 regardless of baby's age for the first screening.
-Do not skip to the chronological or corrected age of the baby you are screening.
-If you use this tool multiple times with a child, and the child did not require a referral, begin the next screening with the milestone matching the child's chronological or corrected age. - 2.
+To determine if the baby has met all vision milestones, begin with Page 2 regardless of baby's age.
+Do not skip to the chronological or corrected age of the baby you are screening. - 2.
 Check the appropriate boxes in the "Questions" column.
 Some will require rescreening if the vision milestone has not been met. - 3.
 Complete the "Questions" column of the table before completing the Pass/Rescreen/Refer Documentation pages beginning on page 10.
-This tool and/or the Pass/Rescreen/Refer Documentation can be scanned into electronic medical records and included in the baby's hard file for record-keeping purposes. - 4.
-Use this tool monthly throughout baby's first year to review vision development milestones.
+This tool and/or the Pass/Rescreen/Refer Documentation can be placed the baby's file for record-keeping purposes. - 4.
+Use this tool throughout baby's first year to review vision development milestones.